-For an effective and efficient response we still need improvements in our EOC procedures.
+For an effective and efficient response we still need improvements in our EOC and our EOC procedures.
 We need detailed procedures to integrate Unified Command and the multi-agency coordination center with the EOC.
 These will become part of the CEMP and will be a priority for training and exercising.